sahat/jsrecipes/posts/backend/intermediate/csrf-protection-with-express.md

 ```

 **Note:** When implementing authentication, I usually use the middleware above
-for storing `res.locals.user = req.user;` reference, so that I don't have
+for storing `res.locals.user = req.user` reference, so that I don't have
 to pass `user: req.user` to every template.

 The last thing left to do is to add a hidden input element to your form: